Harrow County: Audio drama

-In April 2021, Dark Horse Comics announced a they had entered into a multi-year agreement with GraphicAudio to create audio dramas of their comics.
+In April 2021, Dark Horse Comics announced that they had entered into a multi-year agreement with GraphicAudio to create audio dramas of their comics.
 The announcement of Harrow County being adapted came the following year in August.
 The audio drama was released across two volumes, the first on September 26, 2022 and the second on Halloween a month later.

 Bunn had long wanted an audio drama of the series and had even been pushing for an audio drama adaption before the GraphicAudio deal happened.
 Director and adaption writer Scott McCormick selected Harrow County after Dark Horse sent him the first four issues and he became enamored with the narrator's voice.
 In adapting the story, McCormick kept Bunn's dialogue for the characters, but had to augment and write additional material for the narrator.
 Crook's book soundtrack was used for the music in the audio drama, though sound designer Abby Rose Raetz also wrote additional pieces inspired by Crook's music.